Con Murphy (Valley Rovers hurler): Inter-county

 Five-in-a-row proved to be a bridge too far for Cork, however, the team returned in 1946.
 A 3–8 to 1–3 defeat of Limerick gave Murphy his fourth Munster medal.
 Under the captaincy of Christy Ring, Cork subsequently faced old rivals Kilkenny in the All-Ireland final.
 While some had written off Cork's chances, they took an interval lead of four points.
-With ten minutes remaining Cork's lead was reduced to just two points, however, goals by Mossy O'Riordan and Joe Kelly secured the victory.
+When ten minutes remained Cork's lead was reduced to just two points, however, goals by Mossy O'Riordan and Joe Kelly secured the victory.
 A 7–6 to 3–8 score line gave Murphy a fourth and final All-Ireland medal.

 Cork retained their provincial dominance in 1947 with Murphy picking up a fifth winners' medal following a three-point victory over Limerick.
 The All-Ireland final was a repeat of the previous year with Kilkenny providing the opposition.
 The stakes were high for both sides as Cork were aiming for a record sixth championship in seven seasons while Kilkenny were aiming to avoid becoming the first team to lose three consecutive All-Ireland finals.
 In what has been described as one of the greatest deciders of all-time, little separated the two teams over the course if the hour.
 A Joe Kelly goal put Cork one point ahead with time almost up, however, Terry Leahy proved to be the hero of the day.
 He converted a free to level the sides again before sending over the match-winner from the subsequent puck-out.
 With that the game was over and Murphy's side were beaten by 0–14 to 2–7.
 It was the fifth time that Kilkenny had pipped Cork by a single point in an All-Ireland final.

 Murphy won a National Hurling League medal at the start of 1948 following a 3–3 to 1–2 defeat of Tipperary.
 Cork later faced an on-point defeat by Waterford in the provincial decider.